 Skip to main content

-STXWrongCredentialsExceptionEmail or password rejected at loginPrompt user for fresh creds
+STXWrongCredentialsExceptionEmail or password rejected at loginPrompt the user for fresh credentials

-STXCancelOnDisconnectNotEnabledExceptionConfirmOrderAsync(cancelOnDisconnect: true) called before joining STXActiveOrdersChannelJoin the channel first, or pass cancelOnDisconnect: false
+STXCancelOnDisconnectNotEnabledExceptionConfirmOrderAsync(cancelOnDisconnect: true) called before joining STXActiveOrdersChannelJoin the channel first, or set cancelOnDisconnect: false

 STXGeoComplyExceptionGeo-compliance check failedUser is outside a permitted jurisdiction — surface to your UI